deepakshinde/darksea/README.md

 A dark colored theme for Rails intended to be used in an admin/dashboard capacity.

-**Warning:** I'm currently working on this gem based on the Bootstrap 4 alpha, so stuff is probably going to be wonky.
+**Warning:** I'm currently working on this gem based on the Bootstrap 4 *alpha*, so stuff is probably going to be wonky.
 I wouldn't recommend using this yet unless you're just messing around.

 ## Quick Setup